jhidalgoesp/example-service/README.md

 In this example we use the built-in `sam build` to automatically download all the dependencies and package our build target.
 Read more about [SAM Build here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-build.html)

-The `sam build` command is wrapped inside of the `Makefile`.
+The `sam build` command is wrapped inside the `Makefile`.
 To execute this simply run

 ```shell
 make build